Isatou Njie-Saidy: Political career

 From September 1983 to December 1989, Njie-Saidy was Deputy Executive Secretary of the Women's Bureau, the executive decision-making body of the National Women's Council.
 Two years after the 1994 Gambian coup d'état in which Yahya Jammeh seized power, in July 1996 Njie-Saidy was appointed as Minister of Health, Social Welfare and Women's Affairs.
 On March 20th, 1997 a few months after the 1996 presidential election which was won President Jammeh, Njie-Saidy was appointed as Vice-President of the Gambia and Secretary of State for Health, Social Welfare and Women's Affairs.

 She has spoken and written extensively about women's issues in the Gambia.

 In December 2015, Njie-Saidy's relationship with Jammeh was strained.
-According to Freedom Newspaper, a close aide of Jammeh reported that "Jammeh has intimated to them that he doesn’t want to see Isatou Njie Saidy.
-He branded Isatou as a “bad person” who contributed towards his government's failure.
+According to Freedom Newspaper, a close aide of Jammeh reported that "Jammeh has intimated to them that he doesn't want to see Isatou Njie Saidy.
+He branded Isatou as a 'bad person' who contributed towards his government's failure.
 Jammeh told his aides that he is going to replace Isatou Njie Saidy."

 On 18 January 2017, Njie-Saidy resigned in the midst of the 2016–17 constitutional crisis, along with several other government ministers.

 Personal life

 Njie-Saidy is married and has four children.
-She speaks several languages, namely: Mandinka, Fulani, Wolof, English and French.
+She speaks Mandinka, Fulani, Wolof, English and French.